Tuesday, January 23, 2018

-For more information contact the Office of Diversity Services at 617.573.8613 or email firstname.lastname@example.org.
+For more information contact the Center for Student Diversity & Inclusion at 617.573.8613 or email firstname.lastname@example.org.

 Creating the Dream Award

-Nominate a recipient to the award - deadline: December 15, 2014.
+Deadline: Wednesday, December 13, 2017.
 The purpose of this award recognizes outstanding efforts of an individual, organization or department within Suffolk University that works toward creating an inclusive, respectful, and safe climate for people of color on the Suffolk campus.
 The recipient should demonstrate a sustained and tangible impact on the campus community.